GCY/GCY.github.io/_pages/about.md

   - /about.html
 ---

-I has been a consultant to Foxconn M Group and my role is to lead the robotics subsidiaries in the development of robotic services in the medical field.
-In the period, I developed business strategy, human resource planning and technical training.
+I have been a consultant to Foxconn Health Technology Business Group and my role is to lead the robotics team in the development of robotic services in the medical field.
+In the period, I developed a business strategy, human resource planning, and technical training.

-After I joined Accurate Meditech, lead the R&D department to develop cuffless blood pressure monitor to provide cuffless solution for our european customers, and lead RD team collaborate regulatory consulting team to execute of a clinical trial with Cathay General Hospital Cardiology.

-Before that, I have an experience in the development, equipment standard and certification of wearable medical equipment at National Taiwan University College of Medicine.
+Before that, I have experience in the development, equipment standard, and certification of wearable medical equipment at the National Taiwan University College of Medicine.

+I have had an entrepreneurial experience for a few years, my role is to lead the R&D team to develop medical devices and service robots for new business development, and I also received a special event on behalf of a company, the president Tsai Ing-wen met with national representatives from CES 2019 at the Presidential Office.

+Finally, my programming experience has been more than 10+ years and focus on Robotics, Computer Vision, Signal Processing, and Embedded Systems.

 ![robot and me](/images/robot%20and%20me.jpg "robot and me")